 Support: Live chat, phone, help center

-Best for Businesses looking to improve sales productivity
+Businesses looking to improve sales productivity

-+ It has a caller app, which is very helpful.
++ It has a caller app, which is very helpful

-+ It automatically tracks all calls and emails, creating reminders on the scheduled date and time.
++ It automatically tracks all calls and emails, creating reminders on the scheduled date and time

-Cons - Features are limited in lower-priced plans.
+- Features are limited in lower-priced plans

-- Needs to be connected with Zapier for most integrations, which is another subscription.
+- Needs to be connected with Zapier for most integrations, which is another subscription

-- Limited functionality on some reporting and automation.
+- Limited functionality on some reporting and automation

-Integrations Zapier, Xero, Quickbooks, QuarterOne, and many more
+Zapier, Xero, Quickbooks, QuarterOne, and many more

-Pricing Model Essential: $9.90 per month (one user)
+Essential: $9.90 per month (one user)

 Advanced: $19.90 per user/month